piratfm/eti-tools/README.md

 Satellite DAB(+) feeds
 ----------------

-This is an exclusive list of satellite feeds that you can use with `ts2na`, `edi2eti` (both from these `eti-tools`) or with [tsniv2ni](https://github.com/newspaperman/tsniv2ni) which works for ETI-NA(V.11) (see last column).
+This is an exclusive list of satellite feeds that you can use with `ts2na`, `edi2eti` (both from these `eti-tools`) or with [tsniv2ni](https://github.com/newspaperman/tsniv2ni) which works for ETI-NA(V.11).

 Please note that you need `eti-tools` from June 2018 or later for EDI.

-### working with eti-tools
+### DAB-Ensembles working with eti-tools

-The format is MPEG-TS, which you have to convert into to ETI-NA and then to ETI-NI.
+The format is MPEG-TS, which you have to convert into ETI-NA and then to ETI-NI.

 Ensemble | Country | Sat | Freq | SR/FEC | Modulation | PID | SID | Offset
 -- | -- | -- | -- | -- | -- | -- | -- | --